WWII US Remington Rand 1911A1 1911-A1 .45 ACP Semi-Auto Pistol, 1944 C&R

 Action Type: Single Action Semi-Auto with Removable Magazine

 Markings: The left side of the slide is marked “REMINGTON RAND INC. / SYRACUSE, N.Y.
 U.S.A.”, the rear face of the slide is marked “G” under the firing pin plate.
 The left of the frame below the magazine release and the top of the slide in front of the rear sight are marked with a “P” acceptance proof.
-The left side of the frame above the magazine release is marked “FJA” (Frank J. Atwood Lt.
+The left side of the frame below the slide release is marked “FJA” (Frank J. Atwood Lt.
 Col., Sub-Inspector for Ithaca, Remington Rand and Union Switch).
-The right side of the frame is marked “UNITED STATES PROPERTY / NO. 1748626”, “M1911 A1 U.S. ARMY” and at the rear there is an Ordnance mark.
-Each side of the trigger guard is marked “L”, with serifs on the left, sans-serif on the right.
+The right side of the frame is marked “UNITED STATES PROPERTY / NO. 1748307”, “M1911 A1 U.S. ARMY” and at the rear there is an Ordnance mark.
+The left of the trigger guard is marked “E”, the right “D” and “U”.
 The barrel is marked “P” on the left link-lug, “HS” on the right.
-The top of the magazine floorplate is marked “R”.
+The top of the frame is marked “G” by the disconnector.

 Barrel Length: 5”

-Sights / Optics: The front sight is a short blade fixed to the slide.
+Sights / Optics: The front sight is a short blade fixed to the slide with a serrated, ramped rear face.
 The rear sight is a square notch dovetailed into the slide.

-Stock Configuration & Condition: The grips are checkered brown plastic with reinforcement rings around the screws and reinforcement ribs on the inside.
-The grips show little in the way of handling wear.
-There are minor tool marks in the reinforcement rings.
-The checkering is sharp.
+Stock Configuration & Condition: The grips are checkered brown Keyes Fibre plastic with reinforcement rings around the screws and reinforcement ribs and a star on the inside.
+There is faint scattered handling wear and there are a few faint marks on the bottom faces, hardly noticeable.
+The checkering is generally strong and well-defined.
 There are no chips or cracks.
-Overall, the grips are in about Fine-plus condition.
+Overall, the grips are in about Excellent condition.

 Type of Finish: Parkerized